farheenimam/farheenimam/README.md

 * Kept animated contribution grid & activity graph.
 * Included scannable badge row and GitHub stats tiles for quick visual impact.

-*(If you want extra animations: animated GIFs for each featured project, an embedded demo video, or an animated SVG architecture diagram — I can add those.)*

 ---

 # 🤝 Collaboration